ycpcs/cs496-spring2014/labs/lab14.md

 Real Persistence
 ================

 The project you imported is a combination of [Assignment 1](../assign/assign01.html) and [Assignment 4](assign/assign04.html).
-Specifically, it is *both* a web service and a web application.
-(It's a floor wax *and* a dessert topping.)
+Specifically, it is *both* a web service and a web application.  ("It's a floor wax *and* a dessert topping.")

 The only difference between the lab and the assignments it is based on is that it has a new implementation of the **IDatabase** interface called **SqliteDatabase**, which (as specified in the **Database** class) is the implementation that will be used when the program runs.